Electronic musical instrument: Theremin

 Another development, which aroused the interest of many composers, occurred in 1919–1920.
 In Leningrad, Leon Theremin built and demonstrated his Etherophone, which was later renamed the Theremin.
 This led to the first compositions for electronic instruments, as opposed to noisemakers and re-purposed machines.
 The Theremin was notable for being the first musical instrument played without touching it.
 In 1929, Joseph Schillinger composed First Airphonic Suite for Theremin and Orchestra, premièred with the Cleveland Orchestra with Leon Theremin as soloist.
 The next year Henry Cowell commissioned Theremin to create the first electronic rhythm machine, called the Rhythmicon.
 Cowell wrote some compositions for it, which he and Schillinger premiered in 1932.

 Ondes Martenot

 The ondes Martenot is played with a keyboard or by moving a ring along a wire, creating "wavering" sounds similar to a theremin.
 It was invented in 1928 by the French cellist Maurice Martenot, who was inspired by the accidental overlaps of tones between military radio oscillators, and wanted to create an instrument with the expressiveness of the cello.

-The French composer Olivier Messiaen used the ondes Marteno in pieces such as his 1949 symphony Turangalîla-Symphonie, and his sister-in-law Jeanne Loriod was a celebrated player.
+The French composer Olivier Messiaen used the ondes Martenot in pieces such as his 1949 symphony Turangalîla-Symphonie, and his sister-in-law Jeanne Loriod was a celebrated player.
 It appears in numerous film and television soundtracks, particularly science fiction and horror films.
 Contemporary users of the ondes Martenot include Tom Waits, Daft Punk and the Radiohead guitarist Jonny Greenwood.